douglasdavis/pygram11/docs/req.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 When building from source, all you need is a C++ compiler with C++14 support.
-The ``setup.py`` script will test to see if OpenMP is available.
-If it's not, then the installation will abort.
 Most Linux distributions with modern GCC versions should provide OpenMP automatically (search the web to see how to install OpenMP from your distribution's package manager).
 On macOS you'll want to install ``libomp`` from Homebrew to use OpenMP with the Clang compiler shipped by Apple.

 Install Options
 ---------------